2024 Dead of the Winter Cultural Series

 Author Katherine A. Sherbrooke

 No paper tickets.
 All names will be checked off at the door.

-The show starts at 7:30 pm, but doors open at 7 so you can have a drink and settle in.
+The event starts at 7:00 pm, but doors open at 6:30 so you can have a drink and settle in.

 The Dead of Winter Arts series is made possible with a grant from the Hingham Cultural Council, which operates under the auspices of the Massachusetts Cultural Council.